jgordini/Notes/APL Quest/Whats in a Word 2013-3.md

 So we get a bunch of zeros and then we can see we get one zero per word there and that works and also on the scalar letter.
 Um, and it works also on on the empty we just get nothing and then we just need to count them as you can see here.
 So that and that's our second solution right there.

-Okay, here's a um an interesting solution that I came up with that's it's kind of abusing a built-in functionality a system function called vfi that's verified and fixed input and really what it does is it parses numbers.
+Okay, here's an interesting solution that I came up with that's it's kind of abusing a built-in functionality a system function called vfi that's verified and fixed input and really what it does is it parses numbers.
 So we can see if we give it some text then um it looks at this input as a space a space separate the fields we can also have multiple spaces and that's fine.
 Um, it removes all such extraneous spaces and it returns a two element vector.

 The first element is the success and it says one e3 that successfully was converted and the word 3 was not successfully converted 2.5 was and 2.5 and was not successfully converted and then the second vector are the values that we converted to and with zeros for those tokens that could not be converted correctly.
 Now we're not interested in what the actual values are we just want to count how many such space superior the tokens there were whether or not they could be converted successfully or not.